allen9630308/Exam_Parser/README.md

   - type: Question type like single-choice but it is saved as a Mandarin string.
 Default is "unknown"
   - points: Points of the question.
 Default is "unknown"
   - options: Options of the questions.
 Usually started with `(A)...`

+## Others
+I collect all Mandarin paragraph in a list chn_paragraph but did not parse most of the contents.
+It may be useful if I have the ability to complete that.